schoolheady/Audio-Streaming/README.md

      - Use the client’s self-mute control to verify you stop sending audio.
      - Use the “mute other user” control to verify you stop receiving specific users.

+## Simple UDP-only demo
+If you want the smallest possible demo (no presence, no mute, no control channel), use the examples:

+1) In `Audio-Streaming/examples`:
+    - Compile: `javac SimpleUdpRelayServer.java SimpleUdpClient.java`
+    - Start server: `java SimpleUdpRelayServer 5555`
+2) On each client machine:
+    - Run: `java SimpleUdpClient <server_ip> 5555`

+More info in `docs/SIMPLE_MODE.md`.

 ## Tips and troubleshooting
 - Allow microphone permissions if prompted by your OS.